 The board of directors considers the appropriate format of our Annual Meeting of Stockholders on an annual basis.
 This year the board again chose a virtual meeting format for the Annual Meeting in an effort to facilitate stockholder attendance and participation by enabling stockholders to participate fully, and equally, from any location around the world, at no cost.
 The virtual meeting format will allow our stockholders to engage with us at the Annual Meeting from any geographic location, using any convenient internet connected devices, including smart phones and tablets, laptop or desktop computers.
 We will be able to engage with all stockholders as opposed to just those who can afford to travel to an in-person meeting.
-The virtual meeting format also will allow stockholders to maintain their own personal safety in light of the ongoing public health risks attributable to the COVID-19 (Coronavirus) pandemic.
 The virtual format allows stockholders to submit questions and comments during the meeting.

 The live audio webcast of the Annual Meeting will be available for listening by the general public, but participation in the Annual Meeting, including voting shares and submitting questions, will be limited to stockholders.
-To ensure they can participate, stockholders and proxyholders should visit virtualshareholdermeeting.com/ACMR2023 and enter the 16-digit control number included on their Notice of Internet Availability of Proxy Materials or proxy card.
+To ensure they can participate, stockholders and proxy holders should visit virtualshareholdermeeting.com/ACMR2024 and enter the 16-digit control number included on their Notice of Internet Availability of Proxy Materials or proxy card.
 If you wish to participate in the meeting and your shares are held in street name, you must obtain, from the broker, bank or other organization that holds your shares, the information required, including a 16-digit control number, in order for you to be able to participate in, and vote at, the Annual Meeting.

-Stockholders can vote their shares and submit questions via the Internet during the Annual Meeting by accessing the Annual Meeting website at virtualshareholdermeeting.com/ACMR2023.
+Stockholders can vote their shares and submit questions via the Internet during the Annual Meeting by accessing the Annual Meeting website at virtualshareholdermeeting.com/ACMR2024.
 We will answer any timely submitted questions on a matter to be voted on at the Annual Meeting before voting is closed on the matter.
 Following adjournment of the formal business of the Annual Meeting, we will address appropriate general questions from stockholders regarding ACM Research in the order in which the questions are received.
 Questions relating to stockholder proposals or ACM Research may be submitted in the field provided in the web portal at or before the time the questions are to be discussed.
 All questions received during the Annual Meeting will be presented as submitted, uncensored and unedited, except that we may omit certain personal details for data protection issues and we may edit profanity or other inappropriate language.
 If we receive substantially similar questions, we will group those questions together and provide a single response to avoid repetition.
-Additional information regarding the submission of questions during the Annual Meeting can be found in our 2023 Rules of Conduct and Procedure, a copy of which is attached hereto as Appendix A. Any material changes or updates to the 2023 Rules of Conduct and Procedure will be posted on our website and disclosed in a periodic report to the SEC on Form 8-K.
+Additional information regarding the submission of questions during the Annual Meeting can be found in our 2024 Rules of Conduct and Procedure, a copy of which is attached hereto as Appendix A. Any material changes or updates to the 2024 Rules of Conduct and Procedure will be posted on our website and disclosed in a periodic report to the SEC on Form 8-K.

 Online check-in to the Annual Meeting webcast will begin at 6:45 a.m., Pacific time, and you should allow ample time to log in to the meeting webcast and test your computer audio system.
 During online check-in and continuing through the length of the Annual Meeting, we will have technicians standing by to assist you with any technical difficulties you may have accessing the virtual meeting.
-If you encounter any difficulties accessing the Annual Meeting during the check-in or at meeting time, you should call the technical support number available at virtualshareholdermeeting.com/ACMR2023.
+If you encounter any difficulties accessing the Annual Meeting during the check-in or at meeting time, you should call the technical support number available at virtualshareholdermeeting.com/ACMR2024.